groue/GRMustache/Guides/rendering_objects.md

 GRMustacheRendering protocol
 ----------------------------

-This protocol declares the method that all rendering objects must implement.
-NSArray does implement it, so does NSNumber, and NSString.
-Your objects can, as well:
+This protocol declares the method that all rendering objects must implement:

 ```objc
 @protocol GRMustacheRendering <NSObject>